 Best for a Beach Day: Yeti Hopper Flip 18 Insulated Personal Cooler

-What We Like: Waterproof/leakproof, excellent insulation, very portable
+What We Love: Waterproof/leakproof, excellent insulation, very portable

-What We Don't Like: Expensive, no outer pockets
+What We Don't Love: Expensive, no outer pockets

 For a day on the beach, you need a cooler that’s easy to carry, clean, and will keep your drinks icy cold.
 Yeti’s Hopper Flip 18 Portable Cooler features everything the premium brand is known for: superior insulation, durability, and style.